GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

  there is a glitch in the simulation that allows penetration under certain circumstances...).
  The main purpose of blocks (as well as simulation of collisions with walls) is to be able to develop code that relies on bumping into or backing into flat surfaces to properly align the robot.
-- Simulated encoder readings are available.
-This feature has limitations - in particular it simulates "normal" wheels, not mecanum wheels, though it is likely that it can be used as long as the robot is moving forward, not strafing.
-Encoder values can be read using method `DriveBase.readEncoder`.
+- Simulated floor-facing color sensor output, IMU bearing and wheel encoder values are available.
+These features have limitations.
+For example, the encoder simulates "normal" wheels, not mecanum wheels, though it is likely that it can be used as long as the robot is moving forward, not strafing.
+Collectively, these features are designed to help early development of autonomous algorithms such as line following and PID code for driving in a straight line for a particular distance.
--Simulated IMU readings are available (just bearing currently, though the absolute position is of-course available because this is, after all, a simulator).
 - Random perturbations make the robot behave slightly, well, randomly.
 This is to better simulate real-world conditions.
 See the comments next to constants `RobotProperties.PERTUBRATION_*` and methods `MecanumDrive.perturb*` for details.
 This is a newly-introduced feature and will